 WM5G’s purpose is to demonstrate the value of 5G technology across a number of market verticals in an urban environment.
 WM5G are utilising fifth generation mobile technology to make a real and positive difference to the people and businesses of the West Midlands by increasing productivity, accelerating digital adoption and improving public services.

-WM5G currently operates four industry testbeds and two accelerative initiatives to deliver a wide range of use cases and ideas to support our vision for the West Midlands.
-The four testbeds include Citizen Wellbeing (health & social care), Mobility, Manufacturing and Construction and will allow participants to drive innovation and instigate sector reform.
+WM5G operates a number testbeds and accelerative initiatives to deliver a wide range of use cases and ideas to support our vision for the West Midlands.
+The current testbeds include Citizen Wellbeing (health & social care), Mobility and Industry 4.0; and will allow participants to drive innovation and instigate sector reform.

 WM5G acts as a convener, encouraging market participation and driving investment into 5G technologies.
 This can only be achieved by aligning the interests of the technology players (data platforms, security etc.), market players (SMEs, global businesses, systems integrators etc.) and users (the public/citizens).